-Since October 2004, antidepressants have been required to have a black-box warning indicating that they are associated with an increased risk of suicide in children and adolescents.
+Since October 2004, antidepressants, like Zoloft and others, have been required to have a black-box warning indicating that they are associated with an increased risk of suicide in children and adolescents.
 In May 2007, however, the FDA changed the warning to specify the risk was for young adults between ages 18 and 24, and it stated that the disease itself — depression — carries a risk of suicide.
 That was the first time a black-box warning implied there was a risk to not using the drug that might outweigh the drug warning itself.

 “Whether the new warning will do more good than harm is not clear.
 There are already some signs that the warning will discourage depressed patients and their families from seeking treatment and frighten physicians away from prescribing antidepressants,” wrote doctors Richard A. Friedman and Andrew C. Leon.